guardian/consent-management-platform/docs/01-development-instructions.md

 ### CMP App

-1. Run lint, test and build.
+1. Run yarn validate to check lint, test and build commands.
 The command below executes all the required commands

 ```
 $ yarn validate